GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Should array indices start at 0 or 1?
-My compromise of 0.5 was rejected without, I thought, proper consideration.
+> ### Computers are the most complex objects we human beings have ever created, but in a fundamental sense they are remarkably simple.
 >
-> ~ *Stan Kelly-Bootle*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts